sam-mcclure/Study-Guide/Misc/Questions.md

 6. componentDidUpdate - component successfully updated.
 Can be used the same way as componentDidMount.
 Used to update the DOM in response to prop or state changes
 7. componentWillUnmount - the component is about to disappear.
 Used to cancel any leftover requests or eventListeners on the component

+10. Give one explanation for why we have to make AJAX requests in componentDidMount
+- If you try to make the AJAX request before the component is mounted, you can't guarantee that the AJAX request won't resolve before the component mounts.
+If it did, you'd by trying to call setState on an unmounted component, which will raise an error.
+Calling AJAX in componentDidMount ensures that there is a component to update

 # Week 2